Yale experts answer commonly asked questions about the oral antiviral medication.

-There have been reports of a “rebound” of COVID-19 symptoms in some people who have completed the five-day course of Paxlovid; in those cases, symptoms have recurred four or five days after completing the treatment.
-Some have also reported having a positive COVID-19 test after being treated with the drug.
-Pfizer had said that in the clinical trial for Paxlovid, several participants appeared to have a rebound in virus levels “around day 10 or day 14,” although this also occurred in some people who were given a placebo.
+There have been reports of a “rebound” of COVID-19 symptoms in some people within 2 to 8 days after completing the five-day course of Paxlovid; in those cases, some have tested positive again but have no symptoms; others have a recurrence of symptoms.
+Pfizer had said that in the clinical trial for Paxlovid, several participants appeared to have a rebound in virus levels, although this also occurred in some people who were given a placebo.

-For anyone who experiences a rebound, Pfizer recommends reporting it to them on its portal for adverse events associated with Paxlovid.
+For anyone who experiences a rebound, the CDC advises people “restart isolation” for five days, following its isolation guidance.
+Pfizer recommends reporting it to them on its portal for adverse events associated with Paxlovid.